talaria-dev/talaria-demo/README.md

 Talaria works in any modern browser on any desktop or mobile device (iOS, Android, Windows, Mac, Linux).
 We provide a safe, secure, and private (peer-to-peer, end-to-end encrypted, HIPAA, and GDPR compliant) environment.
 It can be easily branded and customized to match your product look and feel.

 Talaria is based on open standard [WebRTC](https://webrtc.org) technology and [Open EasyRTC](https://github.com/open-easyrtc/open-easyrtc).
-Our goal is to enable startups and other businesses to add real-time collaboration features to existing web and mobile apps in one day.
+Our goal is to enable startups and other businesses to add real-time collaboration features to existing web and mobile apps in couple of days.

 To get started with Talaria, contact us via the form on [our website](https://talaria.solutions) or by sending an email to info@talaria.solutions so that we can provide you with credentials for your organization.